Orlando tragedy: Two officers remembered

 Orlando attorney Brian Sandor met Lewis while both were students at UCF.
 They remained friends.

-" 'Big Norm' was known as much for his infectious ear-to-ear smile as he was his 6-foot-3, nearly 300-pound towering frame," Sandor said.
+"'Big Norm' was known as much for his infectious ear-to-ear smile as he was his 6-foot-3, nearly 300-pound towering frame," Sandor said.
 "His smile and laugh took over any room he was in."

 Sandor said he would run into Lewis in the courtroom and other spots.